Talland: History and antiquities

 Talland Bay has been the scene of many shipwrecks including that of a French trawler, the Marguerite, in March 1922.
 Two private boats performed a dramatic rescue and all 21 people were saved.
 The remains of the ship's boiler can still be clearly seen on the beach at low tide.

 A stone cross was found in the 1920s at East Waylands Farm as part of farm buildings.
-On May 12, 1930 it was erected at Portlooe Cross, a road junction northeast of Portlooe Farm.
+On 12 May 1930 it was erected at Portlooe Cross, a road junction northeast of Portlooe Farm.

 Well-known occasional residents

 The television presenters Richard Madeley and Judy Finnigan own a holiday home in Talland.

+The Talland School of Equitation in Cirencester, Gloucestershire, was named after Talland Bay.